percona/pxb-docs/docs/xtrabackup_bin/xbk_option_reference.md

 This option tells *xtrabackup* to compress all output data, including the transaction log file and meta data files, using either the `quicklz`, `lz4`, or `ZSTD` compression algorithm. `quicklz` is chosen by default.

+!!! note

+    Starting with Percona XtraBackup 8.0.31-24 using qpress/QuickLZ to compress backups is deprecated and may be removed in future versions.
+We recommend using either `LZ4` or Zstandard (`ZSTD`) compression algorithms.
+See [Compressed backups](../backup_scenarios/compressed_backup.md) for more information.

 When using `--compress=quicklz` or `--compress`, the resulting files have the qpress archive format.
 Every `\*.qp` file produced by *xtrabackup* is essentially a one-file qpress archive and can be extracted and uncompressed